Signs Of Abuse

 What Are The Signs Of Financial Abuse?

 Swindling money from the elderly is more common than family members realize.
 Perpetrators appear to be involved in the care of your loved one, but, they pretend to care so they can get close and steal checks or credit cards.
 More elaborate schemes may involve outright fraud.
-Often, the seniors are duped out of tens of thousands if not hundreds of thousands of dollars and are left with only Social Security and, if lucky, a pension.
+Often, the seniors are duped out of tens of thousands if not hundreds of thousands of dollars and are left with only, if lucky, a pension.

 Common signs of financial abuse include: